 COMPLAINANT INFORMATION

 Name: Date:

-t no disciplinary action will be taken against an alleged harasser basis of an anonymous report.)
+(Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged harasse solely on the basis of an anonymous report.) lleged harasser

-Check whether you are the: f the bullying $\Box$ Reporter (not the target)
+Check whether you are the: \Box Target of the bullying \Box R leporter (not the target)

-Check whether you are a: □ Student □ Staff me ember (specify role) Description Parent Description Administrator Description Other
+Check whether you are a: □ St rudent Staff member (specify role) □ Parent □ Administrator □ Other

 Home/Cell Phone:

 If student, which program?
 Grade:

-If staff member, which program?
+If staff member, which program 1?

-INFORMATION ABOUT THE INCIDENT:
+INFORMATION ABOUT THE

 Name of Target (of behavior):

-Name of Aggressor (Person who engaged in th he behavior):
+Name of Aggressor (Person who

 Date(s) of Incident(s):

-Time When Incident(s) Occurred:
+Time When Incident(s) Occurre ed:

-Location of Incident(s) (Be as specific as possi
+Location of Incident(s) (Be as sp

-Witnesses (List people who saw the incident o Name:
+Witnesses (List people who saw 0.1

+Name: Student Staff Other

-Name: $\ \Box Student \Box Staff \Box Other$
+Name: Student Staff Other

-Name:
+Name: Student Staff Other